shrutidas/interact/README.md

-# a touch-sensitive map to help raise awareness regarding tangible global progress made towards gender equality
+# a touch-sensitive map to reflect and bring awareness to global progress made towards gender equality
 ~ inspired by the UN's fifth sustainable development goal!